 No. Hours

-The Eagle Scout candidate 1 60
+The Eagle Scout candidate 1

-Registered BSA youth members 3 24
+Registered BSA youth members

-Other youth (brothers, sisters, friends, etc., who are not BSA members) 2 11
+Other youth (brothers, sisters, friends, etc., who are not BSA members)

-Registered BSA adult Scout leaders 4 48
+Registered BSA adult Scout leaders

-Other adults (parents, grandparents, etc., who are not BSA members) 3 9
+Other adults (parents, grandparents, etc., who are not BSA members)

-Totals 13 157
+Totals

-^{}There is no requirement for a minimum number of hours that must be worked on an Eagle Scout service project.
+There is no requirement for a minimum number of hours that must be worked on an Eagle Scout service project.
+If you have been told you must meet a minimum number of hours then you may lodge a complaint with your district or council.
+If you have given leadership to an otherwise worthy project and are turned down by your board of review solely because of a lack of hours, you should appeal the decision.

 Funding

-Describe your fundraising efforts: I wrote letters and sent emails to family and friends requesting funds for my project. and to my
+Describe your fundraising efforts:

-How much was collected? \$1,740.00

-How much was spent? \$969.52
+How much was collected?
+How much was spent?

-If your expenses exceeded funds available, explain why this happened, and how excess expenses were paid.
+If your expenses exceeded funds available, explai in why this happened, and how excess expenses were paid.

-Not applicable.

-If you had money left over after the project completion, did you turn it over to the project beneficiary?
-If "No," when and how long will that take place?
-At the time I delivered the tables to Summit High I gave the principal a check for the unused portion of the funds collected.
+If you had money left over after the project complewhen and how long will that take place? letion, did you turn it over to the project beneficiary?
+If "No,"

 How were the donors thanked?
-Personal thank you notes were sent to each donor.

 Photos and Other Documentation

 If you have them, attach any "before," "during," and "after" photographs.
 Attach letters, maps, handouts, printed materials, or similar items that might be helpful to your board of review.

 Candidate's Promise

-On my honor as a Scout, I was the leader of my Eagle Sco out service project and completed it as reported here.
+On my honor as a Scout, I was the leader of my Ea agle Scout service project and completed it as reported here.

-Signed: Kem Kelly Date: 3/14/14
+Signed: Date:

 Completion Approvals

+s Eagle Scout requirement 5, as stated on page 4 of this workbook.

-Beneficiary name: Unit leader name: Signed: 0000 Date: 3)14]14 Signed: Date:
+Beneficiary name: Unit leader name:

-If you have been told you must meet a minimum number of hours then you may lodge a complaint with your district or council.
-If you have given leadership to an otherwise worthy project and are turned down by your board of review solely because of a lack of hours, you should appeal the decision.
+Signed: Date: Signed: Date: